FullScreenShenanigans/gulp-shenanigans/README.md

 Use `gulp src` to rebuild source files under `/src` and `gulp test` to rebuild source files under `/test`.
 You can also use `gulp watch` to incrementally build both.

-Some projects have extra groups of tasks specified in their `shenanigans.json`.
+Some projects have extra groups of tasks specified under `"shenanigans"` in their `package.json`.
 * `web` groups are for projects that generate `.html` pages as output, such as games.
 * `games` groups are for projects that subclass GameStartr.